mongodb/specifications/source/unified-test-format/unified-test-format.rst

 test runners MAY adopt any of the following approaches to compare expected and actual values, as long as they are consistent:

-- Convert both values to Extended JSON and compare strings
+- Convert both values to relaxed or canonical `Extended JSON`_ and compare strings
 - Convert both values to BSON, and compare bytes
 - Convert both values to native representations, and compare accordingly